OSSU Blog 1 - Progress Update from October 18, 2025 until January 24, 2026

 Writing proofs is hard though.
 It's a skill set.
 A skill set which can, of course, be improved with deliberate practice.
 Similar to programming and writing, it requires a blend of logic and creativity.
 Reading and understanding some of the proofs (though not all) is not easy either.
 I was able to grasp most of the proof methods, but actually implementing them was not always easy.

-I often have writer's block when it comes to writing proofs, unless I follow some of the given templates.
+I often have writer's block when it comes to writing proofs, unless I follow some of the given templates, or adapt from a similar example.
 Even then, it's not always clear how to argue and reason why something is true.

 In the Discord, some say that this course is too difficult and doesn't teach very well.
 I think it's OK.
 I will continue with this course because I am able to understand the topics for the most part.
 Susanna Epp's Discrete Math book is recommended as an alternative.
 I plan to complete this course first, then I want to go through Epp's book.

-I agree that many of the problems to solve are difficult.
-I find myself eventually looking up the solutions.
-I'm okay with doing this; I don't think it takes away too much from my learning as long as I give the problems an honest attempt first.
+I agree that many of the problems are difficult to solve.
+I find myself eventually looking up the solutions for most.
+I'm okay with doing this.
+I don't think it takes away too much from my learning as long as I give the problems an honest attempt first, and understand the solutions.

 If you take this course and find yourself constantly looking up the solutions, don't feel bad.